 CBN retains some THC’s psychoactivity but is significantly less psychoactive than THC.
 THCA converts into cannabinolic acid (CBNA), converted into CBN when decarboxylated or heated.

 It’s no secret that CBN is the “sleepy cannabinoid.”
 Still, beyond insomnia, CBN can also be used to treat multiple sclerosis (MS), Crohn’s Disease, chronic pain, and many other challenging conditions.

 However, there is much debate surrounding CBN’s effects.
 Some claim it has a slight psychoactive effect, while others suggest barely any effect.

 CBN could be useful as a supplemental treatment for the following issues:

-- Antibacterial – CBN could slow bacterial growth, making it worthwhile to treat superbugs like MRSA.
+- Viruses and Illnesses.
+Antibacterial – CBN could slow bacterial growth, making it worthwhile to treat superbugs like MRSA.

 In addition, CBN shows even greater promise than THC and CBD as a neuroprotectant and treatment for glaucoma.
 A CBN-rich formula developed by InMed Pharmaceuticals shows that CBN can lower intraocular (inner eye) pressure.
 CBN’s therapeutic effects for diabetes and hypertension mean it acts as a possible treatment for glaucoma.